salesforcecli/plugin-user/messages/password.generate.md

 # description

 Generates and sets a random password for one or more scratch org users.
-Targets the usernames listed with the --onbehalfof parameter or the --targetusername parameter.
-Defaults to the defaultusername.
+Targets the usernames listed with the --on-behalf-of parameter or the --target-org parameter.
+Defaults to the default target org.

-If you haven’t set a default Dev Hub, or if your scratch org isn’t associated with your default Dev Hub, --targetdevhubusername is required.
+If you haven’t set a default Dev Hub, or if your scratch org isn’t associated with your default Dev Hub, --target-hub-org is required.

 To change the password strength, set the --complexity parameter to a value between 0 and 5.
 Each value specifies the types of characters used in the generated password: